lcarsde/lcarswm/readme.md

 ## Logo
 The logo is a xpm file.
 It needs to be located in /usr/share/pixmaps and must be named lcarswm.xpm.
 It can be exchanged.
 The only restriction is that the logo height needs to be 40px.
 The bars will adjust to the width.

-## Sources
-There are common* and native* source directories under `src`.
-Everything that interacts with XLib or other native resources is in native.
-Everything that has no native dependency is in the common* directories.
-The goal is to keep the native code as small as possible and put as much as possible in the common part.

 ## Automated testing
 Automated tests are set up using Travis CI.
 It's working well except for the fact, that the whole environment is downloaded again for every test run.
 That means downloads of over 500MB, which takes time.
 However, it's working and that's good enough for me for now.